-Sarah Pyle Academy offers an award-winning non-traditional college prep educational program focused on dropout prevention and creating successful career and college transitions.
+SPA offers an award-winning nontraditional college prep educational program focused on dropout prevention and creating successful career and college transitions.

-For more information on Sarah
+For more information on SPA, please visit christinak12.org/ApplyToSPA.

-Pyle Academy, please visit

-sarahpyleacademy.org.
-On our website

-you can view student testimonials

-and photos, find out more about our

-teachers and staff, and if you think

-that Sarah Pyle is what you need to

-get back on track for graduation,

-you can apply online by going to the

-Admissions page.
+On our website you can view student testimonials and photos, find out more about our teachers and staff, and if you think that Sarah Pyle is what you need to get back on track for graduation, you can apply online by going to the Admissions page.